-1) HIV Epidemiologic Data from the 2017 - 2021 Integrated HIV Prevention and Care Plan
+1) HIV Epidemiologic Data from the 2017-2021 Integrated HIV Prevention and Care Plan

 You are not required to submit this information in this application.
-HRSA will use the HIV epidemiologic data from the 2017 - 2021 Integrated HIV Prevention and Care Plan for this application, and will provide it to the ORC.
+HRSA will use the HIV epidemiologic data from the 2017-2021 Integrated HIV Prevention and Care Plan to meet this requirement, and will provide it to the ORC.